beta382/Tetris/README.md

 Group project for CSI 1440 - Freshman Spring Semester

-Check out the [Documentation](https://github.com/beta382/Tetris/blob/Austin/Documentation.md), fellow devs.
+For documentation, check out the source code.